M17-Project/M17_spec/pages/04.appendix/07.bert-details/docs.md

 The receiver detects the frame is a BERT Frame based on the Sync Burst received.
-If the PRBS9 generator is reset at this point, the sender and receiver should be synchonized at the start.
+If the PRBS9 generator is reset at this point, the sender and receiver should be synchronized at the start.
 This, however, is not common nor is it required.
 PRBS generators can be self-synchronizing.

 ##### Synchronization